 Flashback to my years in kindergarten, where I could read at a sixth-grade level.
-Can you imagine my teachers' wonder and fascination with me, a little Hawaiian boy whose only reason for reading at such an advanced level was so that I could spend time in the library reading everything that sat on the shelves in the Hawaiiana section?
-I'd find out years later that there was no such word as Hawaiiana.
+Can you imagine my teachers' wonder and fascination with me, a little Hawaiian boy whose only reason for reading at such an advanced level was so that I could spend time in the library reading everything that sat on the shelves in the Hawaiian section?
+I'd find out years later that there was no such word as Hawaiian.
 It was a Western construct.
 Couple that with my ability to tell the teachers and other faculty about their passed loved ones needing to say something specific to them.
 For instance, although qualified for the job, the principal enjoyed physically disciplining delinquent students more than doing the task he was hired for.
 He wasn't happy when I told him that as he sat in the cafeteria during lunch.
 Telling Ms. Tanaka and Ms. Chun that no matter how pretty they were, they would never be taken seriously enough to be given a raise.
 I was on time out for the rest of the afternoon.
 The straw on the camel's back was telling Mrs. Warren during English class that the reason she broke out in a rash so often was because of her hatred for all the brown-skinned kids like myself.

 We had to move to Waimalu, and I was put in a school where there were more Japanese, Chinese, and Korean children and barely any Hawaiian or Polynesian kids.
 Even the half-caste ones were treated differently but slightly better than us darker-colored children.
 We were the bottom of the barrel.
 Still, many of my local Japanese teachers were those who survived the humiliation of the internment camps during World War two.
 They harbored an intense anger from those times, a kind of justified bitterness.
 I told them as much, saying I understood their feelings.
 Mrs. Nakasone lost her shit and screamed at me for saying something so ludicrous.
 She accused my parents of making me say that to her, but the truth came out.
 My parents had nothing to do with it.